xibosignage/xibo-manual/source/en/cms_api.md

 The grant type requested must be supplied in the `grant_type` query parameter whenever requesting a token.

 Applications added to the CMS should specify which grant types are allowed to use those client credentials.
+The `client_credentials` grant is typically used for machine-to-machine communication, whereas the `access_code` grant type is used to authorise a user.

 ### Authorization Server
 The CMS authorization server is used to obtain an `access_token` and can be found at `/api/authorize`.
 The authorization server supports two methods:

- - / initiate the `access_code` grant
+ - `/api/authorize/` initiate the `access_code` grant
- - /access_token obtain a token
+ - `/api/authorize/access_token` obtain a token

 ## Methods
 The [[PRODUCTNAME]] API is [OpenAPI Compliant](http://swagger.io/) and the documentation is presented using Swagger-UI in this manual.
 You may also point a Swagger-UI installation to the `/swagger.json` resource in your CMS instance.

 <nonwhite>
 [View the API documentation](../api/)